 In this wise and thought-provoking book, the renowned peace negotiator Dennis Ross shows that America's current foreign policy problems stem from the Bush administration's inability to use the tools of statecraft to advance our national interests.

-International Security A scholar and diplomat with more than two decades of experience in Soviet and Middle East policy, Ross examines the most pressing issues facing Russia and the Middle East today.
+International Security A scholar and diplomat with more than two decades of experience in Soviet and Middle East policy, he examines the most pressing issues facing Russia and the Middle East today.

 -Peninsula Jewish Community Center